Data-Visualization-Intro/2-SVG/readme.md

 ```

 - The "Move to" command is called with the letter M: `M 10 10`
+- `H` draws a horizontal line, and `V` draws a vertical line
 - "Line To" - `L` - takes two parameters — x and y coordinates — and draws a line from the current position to a new position
-- `H` draws a horizontal line, and `V` draws a vertical line:
 - "Close Path" is called with `Z` and draws a straight line from the current position back to the first point of the path

 ```svg
 <path d="M 10 10 H 90 V 90 H 10 Z" fill="transparent" stroke="black"/>
 ```

-An uppercase letter specifies absolute coordinates and a lowercase letter specifies relative coordinates.
+The uppercase letters use absolute coordinates based on the docuemnt.
+Lowercase letters use relative coordinates.

 Here's the same shape drawn using relative paths, note the numeric differences: